Back to articles

 Fabricated scan data overwhelms the agent's context and degrades every decision it makes

-Here's what matters: the vast majority of these frameworks delegate target prioritization entirely to LLM inference.
+The vast majority of these frameworks delegate target prioritization entirely to LLM inference.
 While enterprise-grade tools like XBOW use hybrid deterministic rules, the open-source agent frameworks that threat actors actually modify and deploy rely on the model to pick what looks interesting:

 • PentestGPT maintains a task tree, but ordering within that tree is pure LLM judgment.